cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ---

 ## Demonstration of the difficulty with reporting a shared pool's capacity at the slave level
 Suppose the Mesos operator chooses to allow a total pool of 1,000 TB to be utilized by a Mesos Cluster.

 For simplicity assume 2 slaves have connectivity to this pool.

 Assume a Framework wants to consume (reserve) a 750TB external persistent volume, if it is presented with an offer.

+discussion of alternatives based on this scenario...

 ---